ClinVar Miner

 Submitter RCV SCV Clinical significance Condition Last evaluated Review status Method Comment

-Ambry Genetics RCV002390520 SCV002702434 uncertain significance Familial thoracic aortic aneurysm and aortic dissection 2022-08-30 criteria provided, single submitter clinical testing The p.D468N variant (also known as c.1402G>A), located in coding exon 3 of the SLC2A10 gene, results from a G to A substitution at nucleotide position 1402.
-The aspartic acid at codon 468 is replaced by asparagine, an amino acid with highly similar properties.
-This amino acid position is conserved.
-In addition, this alteration is predicted to be tolerated by in silico analysis.
-Since supporting evidence is limited at this time, the clinical significance of this alteration remains unclear.
+Ambry Genetics RCV002390520 SCV002702434 uncertain significance Familial thoracic aortic aneurysm and aortic dissection 2024-11-20 criteria provided, single submitter clinical testing The c.1402G>A (p.D468N) alteration is located in exon 3 (coding exon 3) of the SLC2A10 gene.
+This alteration results from a G to A substitution at nucleotide position 1402, causing the aspartic acid (D) at amino acid position 468 to be replaced by an asparagine (N).
+Based on insufficient or conflicting evidence, the clinical significance of this alteration remains unclear.

 The information on this website is not intended for direct diagnostic use or medical decision-making without review by a genetics professional.
 Individuals should not change their health behavior solely on the basis of information contained on this website.
 Neither the University of Utah nor the National Institutes of Health independently verfies the submitted information.
 If you have questions about the information contained on this website, please see a health care professional.